Rachida Dati: Early life and education

-Career

-Early beginnings
+Early career

-At the age of sixteen, Dati started working as a paramedical assistant.
+At the age of sixteen, Dati started working as a maid and as a paramedical assistant.
 She then worked for three years as an accountant at Elf Aquitaine while at university.

+Rachida Dati tried to study medicine, but failed twice in her first year.
+In October 1985, she completed a DEUG in economics at the University of Dijon.

 After meeting Jean-Luc Lagardère in 1990, Dati entered the audit management team of Matra Nortel communication.
 She later spent a year in London at the European Bank for Reconstruction and Development, in the records management and archiving department.
 In 1994, she was an auditing supervisor and secretary-general of the bureau of urban development studies at Suez (then Lyonnaise des Eaux).
 From 1995 to 1997, she worked as a technical advisor at the legal management division of the Ministry of Education.